 The most common crime in the Beaches-Leslieville area was break-and-enters.
 See the full story.

 Fifty speed enforcement cameras are ready to take your picture if you’re driving too fast on streets across Toronto — especially near schools or parks where kids play.
 Drivers have already started getting warnings in the mail.
 Stiff fines are to follow.

-See the main article to find out more about this, including where the cameras have been set up in East York and Riverdale neighbourhoods.
+See the main article to find out more about this, including where the cameras have been set up in east-end neighbourhoods.

 Free Friday skating begins at Brick Works